 Why are all of your books an older hero and a younger heroine?

 I think I end up writing older heroes with younger women because I’ve always been attracted to older men.
 My husband is quite a bit older than me (I’m in my 30’s and he’s getting close to 50).
 I’m not saying all of my characters will have a 15-20 year age gap, but they will likely always be 10+ years apart in age.
+There will be some cases when that doesn’t happen, like when Johnny (aka Saint) gets a book since he was so young in book 1 of the Dixie Reapers.

 Are you going to write any curvy women?
 Or non-white characters?

 As for non-white characters, that’s been a bit trickier.
 I do actually have some characters in my MC series who aren’t white, but finding stock photos on the site I’m permitted to select from hasn’t been easy.
 Not that they don’t have a diverse selection of models, but finding ones in poses that work or dressed appropriately for a biker hasn’t been all that easy.
 I always check the stock photo site before I start writing a book because I want to make sure they have an image that’s at least similar to my character.
 But stock photos are added all the time, so I keep checking to see what’s new.
 It’s getting harder and harder to find biker images of older men at all because I’ve either used them, or other authors with my publisher have used them.
-My publisher will never use the same model on a cover, unless it’s a series that has the same character in each book.
+My publisher will never use the same model on a cover unless it’s a series that has the same character in each book.

 Will you be attending any conventions like RWA or Lori Foster’s RAGT?

 No, I’m afraid I will not be attending any conferences at this time.
 I have two children who are still school-age and I need to be here for them.
 Unfortunately, I haven’t seen any conferences in the Memphis area, which would be close enough for me to attend.
 I also suffer from severe anxiety and have a fear of large crowds, so I would need my husband to attend with me.
 I joke and call him my safety blanket, but he really is.
-The only time I go somewhere alone is if I go somewhere in my small town, and it took me two years of living here to be able to do that without having an anxiety attack.
+The only time I go somewhere alone is if I go someplace in my small town, and it took me two years of living here to be able to do that without having an anxiety attack.
 I’ve seriously considered getting an Emotional Support Animal.

 How can you release a book or more a month?
 Do you use a Ghostwriter?